EUDR compliance: Essential guide to EU Deforestation Regulation

 When does EUDR enforcement come into effect?

-For SMEs, compliance likely becomes obligatory by June 30, 2026.
+For SMEs, compliance becomes mandatory by 30 June 2026.

 What is the cut-off date for deforestation under the EUDR?